tracespace/tracespace/PRIVACY.md

 # tracespace privacy policy

-The tracespace libraries do not collect nor store any usage data or personal information.
+- The tracespace npm libraries do not collect nor store any usage data or personal information

-The tracespace view application collects anonymous usage data as detailed below if you opt-in to usage tracking.
+- The tracespace view web-application collects de-identified usage data as detailed below **if you opt in** to usage tracking

 We use [mixpanel][] to collect usage data.
 Mixpanel [respects your browser's Do Not Track (DNT) settings][mixpanel-dnt], so if you have DNT set, then tracespace will not collect usage data.